hameddavodi/Climax-Sentiment/Analysis.md

 ```
 ### 2- Some quick look into data

-next step is to check the data with histograms of polarity and subjectivity.
+Next step is to check the data with histograms of polarity and subjectivity.

 ```python
 ax=df_sentiment["polarities"].hist(bins=20, density=True,stacked=False,color='teal', alpha=0.6)